 Though every birth experience is unique, there are many ways that partners can show love (i.e., support) during labor.
 As someone who has labored twice and who regularly discusses birth with other moms, these are a few ways to show love that I personally think a mom in labor might appreciate (feel free to show these to your partner):

 - Hold and physically support her when it seems too much for her to bear (counter-pressure works wonders).

 - Use humor when possible to lighten up the mood or distract her from the pain.
 This is helpful initially during early labor but might not be as helpful or appreciated during transition labor.

-- Tell her to focus on your face, and to match your breathing.
-There is comfort and power in synchronization and the connection you will feel is memorable even in the hard transition period.
+- Tell her to focus on your face and to match your breathing.
+There are comfort and power in synchronization, and the connection you will feel is memorable even in the hard transition period.

 - Use affirmations, especially when she sounds defeated.
 If you hear, “I can’t do this,” tell her, “yes, you can, you are right now.”
 Tell her she is strong.
 Tell her she is doing a great job.
 Help her discover her inner strength.

 - Dance together!
 Get the baby moving, pass the time, and connect through physical touch.
 Even if you usually hate dancing, remember this is about what she needs, so put your ego aside.

 - Use physical touch.
 Stroke her hair, give her a massage, and maintain contact to help keep her grounded.
 If touch is an aversion, give her space when asked and remind her that you are there when she wants you.

 - Avoid outside distractions.
 Try to stay off your phone (definitely put it down when a contraction hits) and respect her requests (such as the TV off or lights dimmed).
-Give her warning when a contraction is starting (if hooked up to a monitor) and help her through it.
+Give her a warning when a contraction starts (if hooked up to a monitor) and help her through it.